The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Introduction

 Our contributions are: \begin{itemize} \item \textbf{Empirical Findings and Implications} for co-designing `usable and useful' LLM-based parental wellbeing support systems, from a longitudinal four-week iterative study, gathered from 78 parents, eliciting the interactional challenges they encountered and the solutions proposed to address these issues. \item \textbf{The Interaction Layer} a prompt architecture that affords in-situ user understanding, user control, and conversational improvements by directly incorporating end-user inputs as prompt instructions usable by LLMs, addressing usability challenges to enhance user experience with AI-driven support tools for parenting and beyond.

 \end{itemize}

-This study initiates our exploration into co-designing agents for parental wellbeing, setting the foundation for future research to refine and expand AI tools.
+This study initiates our exploration into co-designing agents for parental wellbeing, setting foundations for future research to refine and expand AI tools.
 The diverse parenting experiences and emotional complexities highlight the need for continued development and testing.